mathildemrt/ada/project/README.md

 #### Week 4 (28 Nov)

-- [x] Analyze the most prolific types of music over the time
+- [x] Analyze the most prolific types of music over time
 - [x] Analyze the data, find a way to represent the important feature of each *music genre* and visualize the difference between the different *music type*

 ### A list of internal milestones up until project milestone 3